MoveOnOrg/fb-to-redshift_deprecated/README.md

   `python fb_to_redshift.py`

-  * You can limit the timeframe from which a run of the script grabs posts by passing an argument (e.g. 'year', 'month', 'week') to the call to create_import_file() at the bottom of `fb_to_redshift.py`.
+  * You can limit the timeframe from which a run of the script grabs posts by passing an argument (e.g. 'year', 'month', 'week') to the calls to create_import_file() at the bottom of `fb_to_redshift.py`.